Palestine at the 1996 Summer Olympics: Establishment and recognition of a new Palestine Olympic Committee

 Delegation

+Size

-According to the New York Times, a Palestinian sports official at the 1994 Asian Games held in Hiroshima, Japan, stated that the delegation hoped to send around 20 athletes.
-A year later, the estimate of the athletes to be sent dropped down to six.
-In the year when the Olympic Games were going to be held, Nahil Mabrouk, the president of the Palestinian Track and Field Federation, stated that they aimed to send three athletes: long-distance runner Majed Abu Maraheel, racewalker Yasser Ali-Dib, who had emigrated to Cairo and was a bronze medalist at the 1995 Arab Athletics Championships in Cairo, Egypt, and a female athlete who was going to be chosen by the West Bank branch of the national Olympic committee.
+According to The New York Times, a Palestinian sports official at the 1994 Asian Games held in Hiroshima, Japan, stated that the delegation hoped to send around twenty athletes to the 1996 Summer Games.
+A year later, that estimate was reduced to six.
+In 1996, Mabrouk stated that they aimed to send three athletes: long-distance runner Majed Abu Maraheel, racewalker Yasser Ali-Dib, who had emigrated to Cairo and was a bronze medalist at the 1995 Arab Athletics Championships, and a female athlete who was going to be chosen by the West Bank branch of the POC.

 According to Muammar Bississo, the president of the Palestine Olympic Committee at the time, the delegation could have reached up to 40 athletes, but the government of Israel would not approve the necessary documents for the other Palestinian athletes to compete at the Games.
-This forced the delegation to supply two athletes: Majed Abu Maraheel, a runner and security guard for Force 17, who would compete in the men's 10,000 metres event, and Ihab Salama, a football player for the Palestine national football team who was set to compete in the men's 5000 metres as the rest of his team were not allowed to compete at the Games.
-However, Salama eventually did not compete in his event.

-Opening ceremony

-I've been crying with joy so often that I hardly can keep my mind on training.
-The experience of being here is worth a lifetime of running, but my main purpose is to remind the world that Palestine exists.
+Ultimately, three named athletes were included in the delegation: Abu Maraheel, runner Ihab Salama, and boxer Rashid Judeh.
+Judeh was not permitted to take part, as officials for the boxing events deemed he did not have enough international experience.

+Final delegation